-28.7 Training on New Technology
+28.7 Training

-If the Employer introduces new technology and requires one or more Instructors to use such technology in the course of performing their duties, the Employer agrees to provide those Instructors with appropriate training on the use of that technology.
+- (a) If the Employer introduces new technology and requires one or more Instructors to use such technology in the course of performing their duties, the Employer agrees to provide those Instructors with appropriate training on the use of that technology. - (b) The Employer will ensure that Instructors who are responsible for writing, case managing and/or implementing IEPs or SSPs are provided with appropriate training on the performance of such functions.